GMC Account Suspended? 5 Reasons & Fixes

 • Incorrect product categories

-• Missing required attributes for specific categories
+• Missing required attributes for specific categories (e.g., size/color for apparel)

-How to Avoid It
+How to Fix It

-5. Website Quality Issues
+5. How Website Quality Issues Trigger Google Merchant Center Suspension

 Technical Problems